swahlquist/LingoLinq/CODE_INVESTIGATION.md

-`User.currently_premium` - The logic here is not as straightforward as I would like, but this check is used to decide whether users can see *all* features of CoughDrop, or only a limited set.
+`User.currently_premium` - The logic here is not as straightforward as I would like, but this check is used to decide whether users can see *all* features of SweetSuite, or only a limited set.
 When users pay a one-time fee or when they cancel their subscription, they can still use the app, but they won't have access to all of the "cloud extras" features.